 In many cases, a good place to start your research is with the Book Studies reference sources in the tab above.

-Prospector will help you find books and other items in other Colorado libraries which you can request and have sent to Tutt Library for you to use.
+Prospector will help you find items in other Colorado libraries and request them to be sent to Tutt Library.

-WorldCat can help you find books in libraries almost anywhere and request them via interlibrary loan.
+WorldCat will help you find books in libraries all over the world and request them via interlibrary loan.

-Please ask me or any librarian if you need help with TIGER, Prospector, or WorldCat.
+Please ask me or any librarian if you need help with your research.
 That's what we're here for.